amcc155/React-Resume-Builder/README.md

   ### Things to add to the project
   - Feature for user to download the Resume
   - Style it more(I was more focused on functionality for this projects)

-### Bugs to fix
-- When adding a new form, new description does not render